GeoffreyPS/HouTax/README.md

 ## To Look Under the Hood
 You must have done steps 1-3 of To Build to do this part.

-1. Cd into the cloned repository and run `iex -S mix`.
+1. CD into the cloned repository and run `iex -S mix`.
 This starts the application in iex, Elixir's REPL.

 2. Enter `:observer.start` to see the process tree started by the application in a GUI.